 Make content easy to find & share

 Make your content helpful – even if it’s personalised for a small, niche audience.
 It’s also important that search terminologies and themes are easily interchangeable with your other projects.
 Try experimenting with different website marketing formats for your content: instructional tutorials, simple lists, product reviews, videos, interviews, and spotlights on follower feedback.
 Each platform you publish on offers something unique for generating new traffic sources while also developing your team’s capability for storytelling.
+TikTok has become a great space for this kind of content.

 Once followers have landed on your social profiles, blog or website, they should be empowered and encouraged to share your content with the click of a button.
 Emphasise this behaviour by incorporating social tools into your website, like Cresta’s Social Share Counter or AddThis, that make the process easy and traceable.
 Click to Tweet allows visitors to quickly retweet your updates with their Twitter followers (while linking back to your content).
 This option doesn’t display the share count but does make it easy for visitors to piggyback off of your insights and blast out information quickly.